aaronottinger/aaronottinger.github.io/multimodalcomp.md

 ## Course Outcomes

-Program Outcomes for DICE
+Program Outcomes for DICE (from the program outcomes)

-1. Evaluate the relative strengths and weaknesses of research sources, digital tools, technologies, interfaces, and artifacts
+II.
+EVALUATE RESEARCH SOURCES & DIGITAL TOOLS: This outcome focuses on your ability to evaluate the relative strengths and weaknesses of research sources, digital tools, interfaces, and technologies.

-2. Analyze media, technology, and digital artifacts using interdisciplinary theories and methods

-3. Design multimodal projects that demonstrate an engagement with and advocacy for social justice issues and are informed by digital rhetoric and an understanding of audience
+III.
+ANALYZE TECHNOLOGY USING INTERDISCIPLINARY THEORIES & METHODS: This outcome focuses on your ability to analyze new and emerging media using interdisciplinary theories and methods.

+V.  DESIGN MULTIMODAL PROJECTS: This outcome focuses on your ability to design socially responsible multimodal projects using digital rhetoric and audience engagement strategies.

+VI.
+REFLECTION: This outcome focuses on your ability to reflect upon your own work, roles, values, and identities related to digital culture and engagement with social justice issues.

 ## Communication